Peugeot 5008 SUV - Practicality & boot space

 The third-row seats are tight.
 Getting into them is easy enough, but you won’t want to spend much time back there.
 Smaller children shouldn’t mind, but larger kids are likely to feel squashed.
 This, in fairness, is a hallmark of many seven-seat SUVs (and some MPVs), but we suggest going for a larger SUV like the latest Land Rover Discovery if you plan on travelling six or seven up regularly (and you can stretch to it) or the Renault Grand Scenic MPV if you want to keep costs down.

-With all seven seats in place, boot space is tight – but again, this is something of a given.
+With all seven seats in place, boot space is tight with 167 litres available – but again, this is something of a given.
 Drop the rear row of seats, however, and you’ll have a vast 780-litre boot.

 Lowering all five of the rear seats is simple enough, but once dropped, two problems present themselves.
 The first of these is the flaps, which smooth the slight ridge between the boot and the backs of the dropped second-row seats.
 We can forgive this, largely because these flaps make sliding long items in reasonably easy – although not as easy as a flat load floor would make it.

-If you plan on using the Peugeot 5008 as a tow vehicle, you'll need to play close attention to the version you buy because it can make a marked difference.
-By far the top dog is the 2.0-litre 175bhp diesel, with a capacity of 1,800kg for a braked trailer but this drops to just 1,200kg for the 1.5-litre BlueHDI with an automatic gearbox fitted.
+If you plan on using the Peugeot 5008 as a tow vehicle, you'll need to pay close attention to the version you buy because it can make a marked difference.
+By far the top dog is the 2.0-litre 175bhp diesel, with a capacity of 1,750kg for a braked trailer, but this drops to 1,200kg for the 1.5-litre BlueHDI with an automatic gearbox fitted.